MASPA: An efficient strategy for path planning with a tethered marsupial robotics system

-For the reverse implication: let $Y$ be a \nonpLvisible{} point.
+\sqbox{$\Leftarrow$} For the reverse implication: let $Y$ be a \nonpLvisible{} point.
 Let $B$ be the first \pLvisible{} point in \takeoffline{} to the right of $Y$.
 Notice that $\mathcal{P}^*(B)$ must have length $L$; therefore, according to Lemma \ref{lemma:PB}, PVA-2D finds $B$ as the right end-point of a maximal \nonpLvisible{} interval in STEP 3.
 Now, let $A$ be the first \pLvisible{} point in \takeoffline{} to the left of $Y$.
 If $A$ exists, then according to Lemma \ref{lemma:alg-opening}, the algorithm selects $(A,B)$ as a maximal \nonpLvisible{} in STEP 4.
 If $A$ does not exist, then $B$ would be the first point in the list $\mathcal{H}$, and the interval $[Q,B)$ would be added to $\mathcal{I}$ in STEP 4.
 In either case, $Y$ belongs to an interval in $\mathcal{I}$, and the result follows. \end{proof}

-Now, we establish the computational complexity of PVA-2D, assuming that a visibility graph is used.
-Notice that computing the visibility graph of a collection of disjoint polygons in the plane with a total of $n$ edges takes $O(n^2)$ time \cite{asano1985visibility}.
+Now, we establish the computational complexity of PVA-2D, assuming that a visibility graph is used for determining the collision-free paths.
+Notice that computing the visibility graph of a collection of disjoint polygons in the plane with a total of $n$ edges takes $O(n^2)$ time \citep{asano1985visibility}.

 \begin{theorem} PVA-2D takes $O(n^2)$ time to compute the set of \pLvisible{} intervals. \end{theorem}

 \begin{proof}